nxp-mcuxpresso/mcuboot/ext/nxp_encrypted_xip/mcuboot_encrypted_xip.md

 ~~~
 Adjust the content of the `middleware\mcuboot_opensource\boot\nxp_mcux_sdk\keys\enc-rsa2048-pub.pem` accordingly.

+### 5.2 Enable encrypted XIP support and build projects

+Encrypted XIP can be evaluated by enabling define `CONFIG_ENCRYPT_XIP_EXT_ENABLE` in `sblconfig.h`.

+Optional overwrite-only mode is enabled by `CONFIG_ENCRYPT_XIP_EXT_OVERWRITE_ONLY`.

+Note: make sure that define `CONFIG_MCUBOOT_FLASH_REMAP_ENABLE` is disabled otherwise builds fails.

+Build mcuboot_opensource and OTA application.

+Load mcuboot_opensource.

 ### 5.3 Sign and encrypt image

-To sign and encrypt an application binary, imgtool must be provided with respective key pairs and a set of parameters as in the following example:
+To sign and encrypt an application binary, imgtool must be provided with respective key pairs and a set of parameters as in the following examples:

+The initial image must be loaded using the --pad --confirm parameters regardless if using ISP or other method to write it
-For an OTA image use following set of commands:
+For an initial image use following set of commands:
 ~~~
  imgtool sign --key sign-rsa2048-priv.pem
 	      --align 4